 |Sophomore standing (for all those other than students completing their first year)||1.75|

 - A student on probation (and dependent student’s parents, where applicable) is notified in writing of the improvements necessary.

-- Undergraduate residential students on probation are required to meet with the associate provost for academic affairs and student success (or designee) periodically to review progress and may be required to meet other special provisions.
+- Undergraduate students on probation are required to meet with their advisor and the Associate Provost for Academic Affairs and Student Success (or designee) periodically to review progress and may be required to meet other special provisions.